 In a nutshell, Commons’ issue is that the wiki is growing faster than its community.

-And apparently, I wasn't the only one to think so.
 Yet, this statement was only an opinion, and was not based on actual research.
-My opinion hasn't changed much since then, but now I actually have some data to support this conclusion.
+My opinion hasn’t changed much since then, but now I actually have some data to support this hypothesis.

 Content and community growth

-There has been much interest in the academic world about "Who writes Wikipedia?'' and whether most of the content is contributed by an elite group of participants or by occasional visitors1 2.
-Roth et al. studied the factors influencing wiki viability and noted a "dynamical intertwinement of population and content growth''3; they had earlier suggested that a wiki's success was linked to "a virtuous demographic path with content and contributors co-evolving''4.
+There has been much interest in the academic world about “Who writes Wikipedia?” and whether most of the content is contributed by an elite group of participants or by occasional visitors.
+Roth et al. studied the factors influencing wiki viability and noted a “dynamical intertwinement of population and content growth;” they had earlier suggested that a wiki’s success was linked to “a virtuous demographic path with content and contributors co-evolving.”

 Content inflow management

 Because of the fundamental difference between a text-based encyclopedia and a media repository, a more interesting approach is to compare the capacity of the community of participants to “absorb” the inflow of new content contributed to the platform.
 Thus, I studied the temporal evolution of the ratio of persistent new media files uploaded each month, per very active participants on Wikimedia Commons (Fig. 2).

 I compared it to the ratio of persistent new articles per very active participants on the English-language Wikipedia.
 “Persistent” means that I only counted media files and articles that were not deleted during the patrolling process; the actual number of files uploaded and articles created is higher.
 I chose to consider only very active participants (more than 100 edits per month) since they are the more likely participants to engage into patrolling activities, such as checking newly uploaded files or newly created pages.